 I’m so sorry to hear about that terrible situation.
 The gentleman can likely get the paperwork voided by saying he signed them due to fraud, undue influence and duress.
 You should try to find a Senior Legal Center in your area to handle the matter at no charge (called pro bono).
 If there is none,...Read more »

 There are several ways to accomplish that objective, but all paperwork needs to be prepared by your brother, since it is his house.
 Even if he named you as an heir in a will (or beneficiary in a trust), you still wouldn't have any right to the home until after he passes away.
-As a result, there is...Read more »
+As a result,...Read more »

 If literally everything you know about the business is from the company’s website — and not from any inside information of non-public trade secrets — then you are in the clear.
 Information on websites is not “secret” and, therefore, would not qualify as a trade secret.

 Hello, our small startup doesn't have the capital to lease an office.
 Is it legal in California to start your business in a rented house?
 Our plan is, to hire 2-3 more employees, can we register the company at the address of the rented house?